Skip to main content

 ATM 30-day callMiddle of the surfaceIs ATM IV elevated vs history?

-OTM put (80% strike)Left wing, steep part of skewHow steep is skew?
+OTM put (80% moneyness)Left side, body-to-wing region of skewHow steep is skew?
 Are you overpaying?

 7-day ATMNear-term, middleIs term structure inverted?
 Event coming?

-90-day OTM callRight wing, far outLowest IV on surface usually.
+90-day OTM callRight side, far outLowest IV on surface usually.
 Is it elevated?

 Interpolation: The Space Between